GenesisFR/DS2TroubleshootingGuide/README.md

 1. Create an account on https://my.zerotier.com and sign in.
 2. Download, install and run `ZeroTier`.
 3. Right-click `ZeroTier` in the notification area of your taskbar.
     3a.
-(If hosting) Select `Create and Join Network` and hit Yes in the Windows network prompt.
+(If hosting) Select `Create and Join Network` and hit `Yes` in the Windows network prompt.
     3b.
 (If joining) Select `Join Network...`, input the network ID given to you by the user hosting (displayed under `Basics -> Network ID` in Step 7), then skip to Step 13.
 4. Right-click `ZeroTier` in the bottom right again
 5. Select `ZeroTier Central`.
 6. Go to the `Networks` tab.
 7. Click on the network listed.
 8. Under `Basics -> Name`, give a familiar name to your network.
-9. Under `Basics -> Access Control`, select `Private` if you want to manually authorize anyone who attempts to join (you can do this by scrolling down to the `Members` section and checking the box under `Auth?`).
+9. Under `Basics -> Access Control`, select `Private` if you want to manually authorize anyone who attempts to join (you can do this by scrolling down to the `Members` section and ticking the box under `Auth?`).
 10. Under `Advanced -> IPv4 Auto-Assign`, select `Easy` then one of the IP formats in the list.
-11. Under `Advanced -> IPv6 Auto-Assign`, make sure all boxes are unchecked.
+11. Under `Advanced -> IPv6 Auto-Assign`, make sure all boxes are unticked.
-12. Under `Advanced -> Broadcast`, check the box labeled `Enable Broadcast (ff:ff:ff:ff:ff:ff)`.
+12. Under `Advanced -> Broadcast`, tick the box labeled `Enable Broadcast (ff:ff:ff:ff:ff:ff)`.
 13. In Windows, go to `Control Panel -> Network and Sharing Center`.
 14. Double-click on the adapter named `ZeroTier One` followed by the network ID (it's a 16-characters alphanumeric string).
-If it's not in the list, go to `C:\ProgramData\ZeroTier\One\tap-windows\x64`, right-click `zttap300.inf` and hit Install.
+If it's not in the list, go to `C:\ProgramData\ZeroTier\One\tap-windows\x64`, right-click `zttap300.inf` and hit `Install`.
 15. Click on `Properties`.
 16. Click on `Configure`.
 17. Go to the `Advanced` tab, set `Non-Admin Access` to `Allowed` and click on OK.
-18. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unchecked.
+18. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unticked.
 19. Double-click on `Internet Protocol Version 4 (TCP IPv4)`.
 20. Make sure both `Obtain an IP address automatically` and `Obtain DNS server address automatically` are selected.
 21. Click on `Advanced`.
-22. Uncheck `Automatic metric` and set it to `1` (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
+22. Untick `Automatic metric` and set it to `1` (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
-23. Hit OK until all windows are closed.
+23. Hit `OK` until all windows are closed.
 24. Attempt to host/join via `Local Network` in DS2.

 ## Play windowed